![]() |

 There are various possible grounds for legal challenge to the existing system of barriers to sustainability.
 These include:

 With all of these strategies, it is necessary to carefully consider the possibility of unintended consequences.
-For example, a broad victory on freedom of religion or equal protection could open the door to yet more exploitation (in the case of someone who's religion was to liquidate God's bequest of natural capital before the second coming, which is a fair characterization of, for example, the belief system of James Watt (interior secretary under Ronald Regan).
+For example, a broad victory on freedom of religion or equal protection could open the door to yet more exploitation (in the case of someone who's religion was to liquidate God's bequest of natural capital before the second coming, which is a fair characterization of, for example, the belief system of James Watt (interior secretary under Ronald Reagan).
 I think the first two options are promising avenues for legal action.

 Research needed: Examples of past challenges or challenges in progress.